ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 It is also fine to consider them at the infrastructure level.
 In this template the avro schemas in `src/main/avro` use the package namespace: `ibm.eda.demo.ordermgr.infra.events` but this could be changed to be `ibm.eda.demo.ordermgr.domain.events`

 The REST resource delegates to a service where you may want to implement the business logic with the domain entities.
-The service class should be tested by isolation.
+Will the service class it is easier to unit test the business logic by isolation.
 The Resource class supports JAXRS and Microprofile annotation and is doing simple data mapping between the DTOs and the business entities.

 The repository is a mockup, and it is using HashMap to keep the data, it helps to start quickly to demonstrate the application.
 The event producer is using Avro schema and the pattern of writing to the topic immediately once the order is received at the API level.

-The code proposes two KafkaProducers, one with avro, one without.
+The code proposes two KafkaProducers, one with schema registry integration, one without.

 Each producer is annotated with a CDI name,